 One likely outcome for how the government will retain enough funds to keep borrowing is to suspend investments in federal pensions.
 The Federal Employees Retirement System is considered to be one of the best retirement plans available, reserved for the nearly two million civilian federal employees.
 Pension investments should be made whole once the debt ceiling crisis is resolved.

 “There’s a lot of federal employees, so that’s actually a lot of money,” Swanson says.

 Seasoned federal employees are all too familiar with the longest government shutdown in U.S. history that halted all nonessential government operations for 35 days from 2018-2019.
-Similar consequences were threatened last month when Congress stalled to pass a federal spending bill.
+Similar consequences were threatened towards the end of 2022 when Congress stalled to pass a federal spending bill.

 The $1.7 trillion spending package Congress came up with after lengthy bipartisan discussions will fund the federal government until Sept.
 30, 2023, when the fiscal year ends.
 At that point, Congress will need to pass a new spending bill, or the government will shut down, potentially leaving thousands of government employees on unpaid furloughs, like the more than 800,000 employees deemed nonessential in the 2019 shutdown.

 The IRS typically announces adjustments to tax brackets in October or November, coupled with new tax provisions.
 These annual updates adjust taxes to keep up with the cost of living, so depending on inflation this fall, the adjustments for 2023 could be small or significant.

 - Succession Was a Race to the Bottom, And Everybody Won